Our teams’ findings and conclusions:

 - Offering an on demand/door-to-door service.

-- The economic impact of Autonomous Minibuses (AMs) before and after implementation regarding different cost variables (staff, infrastructure, energy costs).
+- The economic impact of Automated Minibuses (AMs) before and after implementation regarding different cost variables (staff, infrastructure, energy costs).

 - The economic viability of AM as a part of an integrated PT system.